Urban Pulse Privacy Policy

 | Audit log of state-changing actions | 7 years from the date of the action. |

-| Account profile and contact details | Standalone profile data is purged within approximately 90 days after account closure (allowing account recovery and pending reconciliation).
+| Account profile and contact details | Standalone profile data is purged within approximately 90 days after account closure, allowing for account recovery and pending reconciliation.
 Contact details embedded in transactional and financial records follow the 7-year retention above. |

 | Web-tier session and request logs | 90 days rolling. |

-| Sign-in and sign-up outcome events | Recorded in the append-only security audit log and retained 7 years with other audit records.
-No email address or IP address is stored in these events; failed attempts are recorded only against a one-way hash of the attempted identifier. |
+| Sign-in and sign-up outcome events | Recorded in the append-only security audit log and retained 7 years with other audit records. |

-| Recipient view links (tokens) | Valid for 14 days by default; the sender can shorten or extend this per envelope (1 hour to 30 days).
-Expired tokens cannot be used to view documents. |
+| Recipient view links | Valid for 14 days by default; the sender can shorten or extend this per envelope from 1 hour to 30 days. |

-| Recipient comments and sender-supplied recipient details | Retained with the associated envelope record (see the transactional-records row above). |
+| Recipient comments and sender-supplied recipient details | Retained with the associated envelope record. |

-| Marketing consent and opt-out records | Retained for the life of the marketing relationship plus a reasonable period to evidence the opt-out, in line with Spam Act 2003 (Cth) record-keeping. |
+| Marketing consent and opt-out records | Retained for the life of the marketing relationship plus a reasonable period to evidence the opt-out. |

-| Analytics events (PostHog — once analytics is enabled) | 24 months, anonymised, per our internal retention policy. |
+| Analytics events | 24 months, anonymised or de-identified where practical, per our internal retention policy. |

 Where the law requires us to keep information for longer, the legal obligation overrides the table above.
-Where you exercise your right to deletion (Section 9), we will honour it to the extent permitted, subject to those legal-retention exceptions.
+Where you exercise your right to deletion (Section 9), we honour it to the extent permitted, subject to legal-retention exceptions.

 9. Your rights

-- Right to object to direct marketing — see Section 10.
+- Right to object to direct marketing.
+See Section 10.

-- Right to complain — see Section 14.
+- Right to complain.
+See Section 14.

 10. Marketing communications